k0gen/simplex-startos/instructions.md

 1. Tap "Scan QR Code".

-1. Scan your XFTP Server Address QR code, located in StartOS UI under `SimpleX Server > Properties > XFTP Server Address`.
+1. Scan your XFTP Server Address QR code, located in StartOS UI under `SimpleX Server > Properties > SimpleX XFTP Server Address`.

 1. Click on the newly added server.

 1. Click "Test server" and wait for the test to pass.

-1. Enabled "Use for new connections".
+1. Enable "Use for new connections".

 1. Navigate back and click "Save servers".